netwerk-digitaal-erfgoed/infrastructure/README.md

 # NDE Infrastructure

-This repository contains generic Kubernetes infrastructure configuration for NDE applications.
+This repository contains generic infrastructure configuration for running NDE applications in a Kubernetes cluster.

 The configuration is based on existing documentation, in particular [How to Set Up an Nginx Ingress with Cert-Manager on DigitalOcean Kubernetes](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes)